Fundraising Campaign Ideas: 5 Things to Do If Your Capital Campaign Stalls

 Any stalls experienced during your campaign may stem the following areas:

 If you’ve already started constructing your building or other specialty projects for your campaign, donors may not experience the same sense of urgency as you do to collect donations.
 If they can see the final result or even parts of it, donors may be under the impression that their efforts are no longer needed.
 Although you have collected major gifts to secure the bulk of your project, there are still sections of the campaign that have yet to be paid for.
 These expenses are typically covered by the donations of individual donors in the form of small gifts.
 If it takes an unusually long amount of time to procure these payments, your project is at risk of failing.
 Once this happens, it takes about 10 years for an organization to recover from the losses they’ve endured, and to regain recognition in their community.

 2. Staff is getting burnt out

 Putting together a capital campaign is an intense effort to meet an organization’s campaign goal.
 This means that the staff, including paid employees and volunteers, have to work just as efficiently and effectively to realize the pending campaign goal.
 Although the experience of creating a campaign can be exciting, unless additional experienced staff members are hired to work on the campaign specifically, it can prove to be an exhausting venture.
 Not only are staff members meant to help organize and oversee the progress of the campaign, but they’re also meant to continue completing their existing assignments.
-By not checking in or divvying up tasks appropriately, the efforts of existing staff members and volunteers may unintentionally slow down, which can potentially spill over into the how quickly the campaign goal is realized.
+By not checking in or divvying up tasks appropriately, the efforts of existing staff members and volunteers may unintentionally slow down, which can potentially spill over into how quickly the campaign goal is realized.